 Mary Hazlewood BarkleyPartner, Fort Worth

-Mary Barkley represents corporate clients, developers, individuals, utility companies and governmental entities in real estate transactions and real estate disputes, including eminent domain and construction cases, at trial and on appeal.
+Mary Barkley’s practice includes representation of corporate clients, developers, individuals and governmental entities in real estate transactions and disputes, including eminent domain and condemnation, lease disputes, general property disputes, and constitutional rights litigation, both at trial and on appeal.

 Principal Practice Areas